-The Cisco ISE user interface is not supported on Internet Explorer Version 8 running in Internet Explorer 7 compatibility mode.
-For a collection of known issues regarding Microsoft Internet Explorer version 8, see the "Known Issues" section of the Release Notes for Cisco Identity Services Engine, Release 1.1.x.
+The Cisco ISE GUI is not supported on Internet Explorer version 8 running in Internet Explorer 7 compatibility mode.
+For a collection of known issues regarding Microsoft Internet Explorer version 8, see the "Known Issues" section of the Release Notes for Cisco Identity Services Engine, Release 1.1.

-After you have installed Cisco ISE as described in the Cisco Identity Services Engine Hardware Installation Guide, Release 1.1.x, you can log into Cisco ISE.
+After you have installed Cisco ISE as described in the Cisco Identity Services Engine Hardware Installation Guide, Release 1.1, you can log into Cisco ISE.

 To log into the Cisco ISE GUI, complete the following steps:

-Step 1 Enter the Cisco ISE URL in the address bar of your browser (for example, https://<ise hostname or ip address>/admin/).
+Step 1 Enter the ISE URL in the address bar of your browser (for example, https://<ise hostname or ip address>/admin/).

-The Cisco ISE login page appears.
+The ISE login window appears.